vsotog/vsotog.github.io/_pages/about.md

-This website is a personal project, and I will keep adding more things with time.
+This website is a personal project, and I will try to keep adding more things with time.